 4. Rotate the crankshaft so the counterweight is toward the rear of the engine.
-Install the counterbalance shaft.

-5. Keeping the counterbalance gear timing mark aligned with the one on the crankshaft gear, install the key and the counterbalance gear.
+Install the crank balancer shaft.
+5. Install the key in the crank balancer shaft; then install the gear and aligning the timing marks, slide the gear into place.